fiznool/backbone.basicauth/README.md

 The idea of this plugin is to adhere to the standard [HTTP Basic Authentication](http://www.ietf.org/rfc/rfc2617.txt) scheme.
 There is bound to be a 'basic' way to read the username / password combination in your chosen server-side language.

 [See here for a PHP example.](http://php.net/manual/en/features.http-auth.php)

+## Change Log

+### v0.3.0 (22nd July 2013)

+ - Moved to use the standard method of HTTP Basic Authentication, by adding username:password to the URL string.
+The old method of setting the Basic Auth token (`Backbone.BasicAuth.set` / `Backbone.BasicAuth.remove`) has now been removed from the codebase.
+Thanks to [https://github.com/lmjabreu](Luis Abreu) for the PR.
+ - Added AMD support (thanks again [https://github.com/lmjabreu](Luis Abreu)).

+ ### v0.2.0 (1st May 2013)

+  - Added Bower support.